Beech Fagus

 -

-Beech is a deciduous tree native to temperate Europe, Asia, and North America.
+Beech is a genus of deciduous trees with smooth bark and acute, elongated winter buds and is native to temperate Europe, Asia, and North America.
 There are 10 to 13 species in two distinct subgenera, Engleriana and Fagus.
 The subgenera Fagus is the one native to North America and Europe and Engleriana is native to Asia.

 - Cultivars / Varieties: